(one synonym : Satyrus archemor Godart, )

 The adults, like those of many NYMPHALIDAE, have only 4 legs.
 The adult female is predominently orange on the upper wing surfaces.
 The outer halves of the forewings and the margins of the hindwings are dark brown.
 A blue-centred ocellus and three yellow patches are enclosed within the black half of each forewing.
+There is a dark dash about half-way along each forewing costa.
 An ocellus decorates each hindwing, near the tornus.

 Underneath, the forewing is as above except for a grey patch at the apex.
 The hindwings underneath are a blotchy grey-brown with faint zig-zag markings.
 The female has a wingspan of about 7 cms.